Scientific Program

 Session Details

 1. 1.
-Omit surgery in pancreatic cancer: Can systemic therapy replace resection?
+Omitting surgery in pancreatic cancer: Can systemic therapy alone replace resection?

 Kosuke Kobayashi (Cancer Institute Hospital, Japan)